mancusoa74/jMath/README.md

 [![jMath](https://img.youtube.com/vi/R66iivvBRzY/0.jpg)](https://www.youtube.com/watch?v=R66iivvBRzY)

-it can be freeley downloaded for free here https://goo.gl/MB9Jmk
+it can be freeley downloaded here https://goo.gl/MB9Jmk

-It is based on a real needs, help my daugther to learn first grade math.
+# Game Play
 The game is trivial and it is asking the player to solve some simple operation.

 Once the player answers correctly 10 operations, she access to the next level.

-The are 4 level for the foour main operations.
+The are 4 level for the four main operations.
 Once completed level 4 it starts again but with more difficulty (higher speed of the baloons)

-A short video can be seen here: https://www.youtube.com/watch?v=6Qfiv11pUAg
+# Install

+Allow your device to install app from unknown sources by changing confing in settings->?security->unknown sources

+Now download the APK directly from here https://goo.gl/MB9Jmk

+Have fun!